-The Steppigs met with several fetal experts, including Dr. Kenneth Liechty, Co-Director of the Colorado Fetal Care Center and Dr. Michael Zaretsky, Medical Director of the Maternal-Fetal Care Unit, who reassured them they were in good hands.
+The Steppigs met with several fetal experts, including Kenneth Liechty, MD, Co-Director of the Colorado Fetal Care Center and Michael Zaretsky, MD, Medical Director of the Maternal-Fetal Care Unit, who reassured them they were in good hands.

 “She was born with all her organs on the outside because her personality was too big to fit them all inside,” Salem now jokes.

 Evelyn went on to have seven surgeries within three weeks to enclose her organs.

 After Evelyn’s organs were placed inside her midsection, there wasn’t enough room for her lungs to easily develop.
 The day before Thanksgiving, she went back into the operating room to be fitted with a tracheotomy to help her breathe more easily.
 Even though Salem and Harlan were initially worried about this step, Evelyn blossomed.
 Without having to work so hard to breathe, her development and playfulness grew exponentially.

 “She continues to surprise us all; she’s such a happy baby with such personality,” Salem said.

 As Evelyn continues to grow, there will be more space her organs to develop at a more normally pace.
 She will have spinal surgery for her scoliosis, which also developed before birth, along with the removal of her trach, around 2 years of age.